rcmcooperative/community-supporter-types/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-13-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This repository houses the code, persona logic, and documentation for the **Community Supporter Type Quiz**, a project developed during the **[CW26 Hack Day 2026](https://www.software.ac.uk/workshop/collaborations-workshop-2026-cw26)**.
+This repository houses the code, persona logic, and documentation for the **Community Supporter Type Quiz** for self-assessment/identification, a project developed during the **[CW26 Hack Day 2026](https://www.software.ac.uk/workshop/collaborations-workshop-2026-cw26)**.

 ## Vision and Mission